TMEIT/website/README.md

 ### Profiles
 * Info should be limited if you're not logged in
-* Show Name + nickname, Title, Team, random picture, and points
+* Profile header: Name + nickname, Title, Team, random picture, and points
-* Tabbed sections:
-    * Info
+* Info section:
         * email
         * DOB
         * Permits
         * History
+* Tabbed sections:
+    * Comments
+        * Live comments
+        * To encourage shitposting, users cannot delete comments
     * Pictures
         * Able to upload new photos
         * (Profile photos should be uploaded to static host automatically and backend should track IDs)
+    * Events worked
-    * Events worked and attended
+    * Events attended

 ### Sign up